basic logo

 Adult male in amplexus with a California Toad, Contra Costa County.

-A third adult male in amplexus with a California Toad, being mobbed by other male toads, Contra Costa County.
-Two male red-legged frogs in amplexus with California Toads.
+Adult male in amplexus with a California Toad, being mobbed by other male toads, Contra Costa County.
+Male California Red-legged Frog in breeding amplexus with an

 © Bill Stagnaro